MANGALIMADHU971/-IoT-Automation-with-ESP32-SinricPro-Alexa/README.md

-# -Implementing chatBot using machine Learning and streamlit.
+# -Automation with SinricPro Alexa